Nuitka/Nuitka-website/doc/doc/roadmap.rst

    code path, they will be slower in 3.11 until we do that.

--  Execute Python 3.10 test suite in a compatible way with 3.11, so far we got to ``test_compile.py`` and are making good progress, solving issues one by one, deciding when to do 1.5 release based on when we hit a wall there.
+-  Execute Python 3.10 test suite in a compatible way with 3.11, so far we got to ``test_descr.py`` and are making good progress, solving issues one by one, deciding when to do 1.5 release based on when we hit a wall there.

 -  And and execute Python 3.11 test suite in a compatible way with 3.11

 -  MSVC in debug mode hates the Python headers, probably because they can not longer be used outside of C11 mode, and C++0x is not compatible enough for it.
 We might have to require newer MSVC and implement C11 mode for the new enough Windows SDK that allows it.

+-  The function ``inspect.getframeinfo`` will need monkey patching to support compiled frames.

 ************************
  Nuitka-Python (public)